top of page

 Stress and Trauma are Housed in the Body

-Stress, Emotions and Thoughts Affect our Body
+Stress, Emotions, Implicit Memories and Thoughts Affect our Body and How We Relate to Self and Others

 Deeper Authentic Connections

 Our bodies are with us from day one and building a relationship with our body can help us foster deeper intimacy and relationships to others.
 Most of us long for connection, and this begins with how we relate to ourselves and our own body.
 Returning to self, and learning that we don't have to be anything, except ourselves.
 Remembrance of deep knowing that our selves are also deeply woven and linked to the greater world around us.
-We find ourselves first and then weave ourselves back into this web of life
+We find ourselves first and then weave ourselves back into this web of life.

 Sensory Awareness